chris-briddock/Authentica/README.md

 * **/oauth2/authorize**: GET Endpoint for user authorization.
 * **/oauth2/token**: POST Endpoint for obtaining OAuth tokens.
+* **/oauth2/device**: GET Endpoint for creating a token to be used on your Smart TV, Smart Fridge and other Smart devices that lack a keyboard and mouse.
 * **/users/logout**: POST Endpoint for user logout.
 * **/users/login**: POST Endpoint for user login.
 * **/users**: GET Endpoint for reading a user by email.